 Example 1: Building on Ideas

-In the first example, EBs are engaged in an instructional unit on child labor.
-The teacher is working to help students understand a complex informational text through utilizing Questioning the Author (QtA) for comprehension.
+In the first example, EMLs are engaged in an instructional unit on child labor.
+The teacher is working to help students understand a complex informational text using Questioning the Author (QtA) for comprehension.
 In the excerpt, the teacher has asked students to explain why the author used different examples of child labor from around the world.